calvinc903/asc_secret_santa_assignments/README.md

-# Known Bugs
-- [ ] On safari the animation starts like 3 seconds in... need to figure out why this is the case.

 # To Do
 - [ ] Allow upload videos on website
 - [ ] Santa's Page (displays a list of "cards" for each user